AKloc/BookNotes/Algorithms of Oppression.md

 **Bottom Line**
 - x/10
 - Very academic.
-Slowly and methodically builds its case
+Slowly and methodically builds its case... too slowly.
 - Well-organized.
 Author quickly states her thesis and her strategy for proving it.
 Principled.
 Author calls out that her arguments aren't unique to black women by any stretch of the imagination.
 - BUT... where's the meat?
 Makes the same points numerous times.
 Search results are important, Google isn't working for the public interest, and the algorithms Google use aren't tuned for socio-economic equalization.
 What else?
 What are the solutions?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTI1MjkwMDcsMTg5NTk1MjIyNiw0Mj
+eyJoaXN0b3J5IjpbNTA4NDM1MzksMTg5NTk1MjIyNiw0MjYyNT
-YyNTcyOTIsLTEyMzM1OTEzNjldfQ==
+cyOTIsLTEyMzM1OTEzNjldfQ==
 -->